Porto Entry Requirements

 Includes

-United States United Kingdom Canada Australia New Zealand Japan South Korea Brazil Argentina Chile UAE Singapore Malaysia
+All EU member states United States Canada Australia New Zealand United Kingdom Japan South Korea Brazil Argentina Chile Uruguay Singapore Malaysia Hong Kong Israel

 Electronic Travel Authorization (ETA/eVisa)